janis-commerce/vtex-account-processes/README.md

 */

 ```
-* Send with an Start Date, and error status, and VTEX-Commerce is failing
+* Send with a Start Date, and error status, and VTEX-Commerce is failing

 ```js